Thanksgiving closings | Arkansas Democrat Gazette

 GOVERNMENT OFFICES

-Little Rock 311 Services: Offices are closed Thursday, but are open Friday.
+Little Rock 311 services: Offices closed Thursday.
 The 311 app can still receive requests.

 POST OFFICE